Supported by Foxtel

 4. Invaluable reno lessons

-This point may sound a bit vague but that’s because each episode is filled with ‘gems’ of wisdom that will make you want to have your notepad and pen handy.
+This point may sound a bit vague but that’s because each episode is filled with ‘gems’ of wisdom.
+You’ll want to have your notepad and pen handy.

 I’m talking about tips like, Andrew Winter sharing his pet peeve of having modern sliding windows on the front of a heritage home – he says it’s an absolutely ‘no no’ and devalues the property.
 While many of us would think modernising a property is what the buyer wants, they show how a timber frame window fitting with the style of the home works so much better.